Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 0 for areas outside the scope of the CDT project and 1 for areas that did receive funding.

-The range and distribution of these variables is displayed graphically and numerically in fig. 2.
+The range and distribution of these variables is displayed graphically and numerically in Fig. 2.
 This *plot matrix* shows the relationship between each of the input variables in the model.
 Of note is the strong positive correlation between $Bcrash$ and $\Delta pCycle$ (*Q pCycle* is not shown for space reasons, but $Bcrash$ had a similarly strong negative correlation with this variable, of 0.31).